 The City of White Rock does not have a large item pick up.
 Large household items for disposal can either be taken to a Waste Transfer Station for a fee or residents can contact a disposal company that will take items away for a fee.

-There is no public drop off location available in White Rock or South Surrey for garbage, recycling or green waste.
+There is no public drop off location available in White Rock/South Surrey for garbage, recycling or green waste.
 Residents, businesses and garbage collection contractors can bring their surplus waste to Waste Transfer Stations where it can be dropped off for a fee.

 Can that item be recycled?

-From paint to electronics, solvents to appliances, lighting to medications, check out the City's Place Waste online tool to find out if an item can be recycled.
+From paint to electronics, solvents to appliances, lighting to medications, check out the City's Put Waste In Its Place online tool to find out if an item can be recycled.
 Visit these websites to see what items they accept for recycling:

 - Recycling Council of BC